What Can Manufacturers Learn From Adidas’s OEM Partnerships?

 Quality

-• Tight QC checkpoints from knitting → sewing → packing
+• quality checkpoints from knitting → sewing → packing

-💬 The real secret: Adidas doesn’t chase the lowest price — it chases the most stable system.
+💬 The real secret: Adidas does not chase the lowest price—it builds the most stable system.

 5. Lessons for New and Growing Activewear Brands